Mythic-Projects/YetAnotherMessagesLibrary/repository/okaeri/FORMAT.md

   message: Example Console Only
 ```

-This mean old formats that uses Strings and List of Strings will be compatible and serialized properly.
+This also mean old formats that uses Strings and List of Strings will be compatible and deserialized properly.

 ---